 - Place order

-- Second or Incorrect Orders: email or call John Stone, Inventory Manager at email@example.com / 701-476-9124.
-We ask that you do NOT place a second order through PWW and that it is in by the end of your order time frame.
-Please note the product number and quantity of items needed or missed when contacting about incorrect orders.
+- Incorrect Orders: email or call John Stone, Inventory Manager at firstname.lastname@example.org / 701-476-9124 noting the product number and quantity of items needed or missed.

 - Cass/Clay Partners who PICK UP – the time and date you select when placing your order is when you will be scheduled for pick up.
 At your scheduled date and time, please come into the volunteer entrance of the warehouse and ring the doorbell.
 Someone will come and assist you.

-- Cass/Clay Partners who get DELIVERY – please email me or Kevin Hanson (firstname.lastname@example.org) with your requested delivery date and time.
+- Cass/Clay Partners who get DELIVERY – please email Anna (email@example.com) with your requested delivery date and time.
 We CANNOT schedule deliveries through PWW.
-Kevin will follow up to confirm that we have your delivery scheduled.

 - Enter statistics